r-teller/ReadMe/google-cloud/1-vpn-overlay-for-vpc-peer-routing/readme.md

   network: https://www.googleapis.com/compute/v1/projects/ihaz-cloud-project-alpha/global/networks/ihaz-cloud-vpc-alpha
 ```

-The `Cloud Crouter` within ihaz-cloud-project-alpha will need to be updated to advertise a custom route for `192.168.255.0/28` since it is not being advertised.
+The `Cloud Router` within ihaz-cloud-project-alpha will need to be updated to advertise a custom route for `192.168.255.0/28` since it is not being advertised.

 ```bash
 ## Output from Cloud Router status shows that the subnet used by the GKE Master node is not being advertised